 Credit by transfer or other means may count toward a student’s Creighton degree; however these credits do not count toward a student’s grade point average (GPA).

 For students transferring to Creighton, evaluation will be done of transfer hours by the respective College after formal acceptance to Creighton.
 Courses must have grades of “C-“ or better from regionally-accredited institutions to be considered for transfer credit.
 (See Admission of Transfer Students).

 Creighton students may be permitted to enroll in courses at other regionally-accredited institutions.
 Prior approval of the Dean must be obtained for each course (application forms are available in the Dean’s Office).
 Courses not so approved by the Dean in advance may not be accepted in transfer.
-Grades of “C-“ or better must be earned.
-Normally students will not be able to transfer more than a total of 12 hours of approved transient study during the entire degree program at Creighton.
-Students must adhere to the degree requirements regarding minimum required credits at Creighton, and should consult the College in which they are enrolled for additional transient study restrictions.
+Grades of “C-" or better must be earned.
+Normally students will not be able to transfer more than a total of 9 hours of approved transient study during the entire degree program at Creighton.
+In addition, students may not ordinarily earn transient study credit for courses regularly offered at Creighton University.
+Students must adhere to the degree requirements regarding minimum required credits at Creighton and should consult the College in which they are enrolled for additional transient study restrictions.

 Advanced Placement, CEEB Advanced Placement, Dual Credit, and International Baccalaureate

 Incoming students may receive credit through one of these avenues.
 See the Admission section for complete information.

 College Level Examination Program (CLEP)

 Students accepted into a degree program may earn college credit through successful completion of CLEP Subject Examinations.
 CLEP examinations are administered at testing centers (Creighton University is NOT a testing center) on a regular schedule.
 Details concerning the award of credit for CLEP examinations are available in the Arts and Sciences Dean’s Office.